moderntribe/moose/README.md

 ### Local by Flywheel

-It is recommeneded to create a blank blueprint in Local by Flywheel in order to make it easier to startup a project.
+It is recommended to create a blank blueprint in Local by Flywheel in order to make it easier to startup a project.
 Select the blank blueprint, clone in the repository to the public folder and then follow the BE Setup instructions for getting started.
 Make sure to use the Open Site Shell option to run composer commands allowing you to have the right PHP version in your shell path.

 ## Getting Started